sparkfun/SparkFun_GNSSDO/docs/introduction.md

 ## :fontawesome-solid-list-check:&nbsp;Required Materials
-The RTK mosaic-X5 comes with everything you need to get up and running.
+The RTK mosaic-T comes with everything you need to get up and running.

 **Kit Contents**